 3. Build lasting relationships

 Journalists receive hundreds of emails a day.
-Case in point – we run the onsite Press Office for a major international trade show and most of the journalists receive over 100 email invitations for that event alone!
 Just like in any other professions they’re more likely to respond to the ones from people they already know personally.
 Having an established relationship with a journalist not only improves your chances of your email standing out from the crowd but also builds trust towards your organisation.
 How do you become a familiar face?
 The key here is trust.
-If you’re knowledgeable about your organisation, if you know what the journalist needs and if you can deliver it promptly and with a smile, then you’re half way there!
+If you’re knowledgeable about your organisation, if you know what the journalist needs and if you can deliver it, then you’re half way there!

 If you have a story that you think would be the perfect fit for one media outlet, consider offering it as an exclusive.
 The coverage achieved is likely to be more substantial that if the news is offered to multiple outlets, and this approach helps to foster those all-important media relationships.